samartzidis/NanoBot/docs/README.md

 # NanoBot

-**NanoBot** is a free, DIY Raspberry Pi powered AI chat robot, ideal for kids' education and teaching assistance.
-It can answer challenging questions on a wide range of topics and serve as a live encyclopedia.
+**NanoBot** is a free, Raspberry Pi powered AI chat robot, ideal for teaching assistance.
+It can answer or help clarify challenging questions on a wide range of topics and serve as a live encyclopedia.

 It is primarily designed to run on Raspberry Pi devices but can also run on desktop (Windows and Linux) for testing and evaluation.

-It is targeting the `Raspberry Pi Zero 2 W` platform but will also run fine on the more powerful 3, 4 and 5 models.
-Note that on the Pi platform it requires a 64-bit ARM CPU so it will not run on the Pi Zero 1, Pi 1 and Pi 2.
+It is designed for the `Raspberry Pi Zero 2 W` platform but will also run fine on more powerful Pi models.
+Note that it requires a 64-bit ARM CPU so it will not run on the Pi Zero 1, Pi 1 and Pi 2.

+Its basic core AI capability is provided by the [OpenAI Platform](https://platform.openai.com/) so it requires an OpenAI user account and an associated API key token.

-It uses _Semantic Kernel_ with plug-ins to enhance its AI model capabilities and _ONNX_ runtime-based AI inference models for offline wake-word detection and offline voice detection.
+It uses _Semantic Kernel_ with plug-ins to enhance its AI capabilities and also local _ONNX_ runtime-based AI inference models for fully offline wake-word detection and fully offline voice detection.

-Its only external requirement is an [OpenAI Platform](https://platform.openai.com/) account (and associated API key token).

 <a href="collage.jpg"><img src="collage.jpg" height="320" title="Collage" />